Date(s) - 16/11/2019

 Frustrated with the unsustainable growth of landfill and waste, the international Repair Café movement kicked off in Amsterdam in 2010.
 There are over a thousand Repair Cafés around the world.
 Repair Café Wales was founded in April 2017 to start and support Repair Cafés in Wales.
 “We reduce landfill, teach repairing skills and build local communities”, wrote Cerys Jones of Repair Café Wales, These cafes are staffed by volunteers who will try to fix anything that is bought to them.

 Repair Café Wrexham has been set up by Live Green with Rosadonna, a small cottage business based in Wrexham, who create eco wares and raise awareness of the climate emergency and how to incorporate small changes into everyday lives.
-Members of the volunteering team come from across the community.
+Members of the volunteering team come from across the community with the many volunteers from Extinction Rebellion, Wrexham.

 Sharing repair skills is also meant to build community.
 People discover hidden know-how and practical skills in others around them and can pass on these skills to their friends and neighbours.